-The space control mission will reside in regions where space traffic management is a priority due a similar need to monitor spacecraft trajectories.
-But we suggest including HG-SDA as a potential region for space control due to the vantage point that translunar space proffers for inward surveillance of the Earth, the Moon, and orbital regimes of interest in the LG-SDA and MG-SDA regions.
+HGO as a potential region for space control due to the vantage point that translunar space proffers for inward surveillance of the Earth, the Moon, and orbital regimes of interest in the LGO and MGO regions.

 Overall, the space weather mission can be performed in any orbital regime within the Earth-Moon system based on specific program needs such as scientific observation or warning.
-The outer regions of HG-SDA, P-SDA, and FL-SDA are identified as potential areas for space weather missions due to their distance from both the Earth and the Moon, thereby proffering an outward surveillance perspective for pseudo-early warning of space weather events.
-While the first tier of space weather early warning and monitoring occurs at the Sun-Earth Lagrange points, such as the National Oceanic and Atmospheric Administration's Deep Space Climate Observatory (DSCOVR) at L1, the placement of monitoring spacecraft in trajectories traversing HG-SDA or other outer regions would provide a second tier for warning and solar event intensity.
+The outer regions of HGO, PO, and FLO are identified as potential areas for space weather missions due to their distance from both the Earth and the Moon, thereby proffering an outward surveillance perspective for pseudo-early warning of space weather events.
+While the first tier of space weather early warning and monitoring occurs at the Sun-Earth Lagrange points, such as the National Oceanic and Atmospheric Administration's Deep Space Climate Observatory (DSCOVR) at L1, the placement of monitoring spacecraft in trajectories traversing HG-SDA or other outer regions would provide a second tier for warning and solar event observation.

 As previously stated, surveillance of the Moon and Earth-Moon Lagrange points is of interest due to the planned infrastructure development at or near these locations in the coming years.
 Specifically, the collinear L1 and L2 Lagrange points around the Moon have become a focus for mission planners because of their proximity to the Moon.
-For instance, the Gateway, a critical component of NASA's Artemis program that will provide "vital support for a long-term human return to the lunar surface [and] a staging point for deep space exploration," is planned to orbit near L2.31 Therefore, the lunar and Lagrange point surveillance mission will occur in either the MG-SDA or HG-SDA region.
+For instance, the Lunar Gateway, a critical component of NASA's Artemis program that will provide "vital support for a long-term human return to the lunar surface [and] a staging point for deep space exploration," is planned to orbit near L2.
+Therefore, the lunar and Lagrange point surveillance mission will occur in either the MG-SDA or HG-SDA region.